 Combine bucket list items

 I want to speak fluent Spanish.
-I did some research online and found a great language school in Colombia that I went to in January.
+I did some research online and found a great language school in Colombia that I went to in January 2017.
 But I happened to break my ankle so had to come home early.
-So, I’ve planned a holiday cruise with my husband for December (working on #3) and a trip back to Colombia for January and February (#3 continued and #6).
-We may be able to get a flight and check off #8 while we’re down there so close as well (see how the timing goes but we’re open to that option).
-The flight and cruise are booked and in the schedule.
+So, I planned a holiday cruise with my husband for December (#3) and a trip back to Colombia for January and February 2018 (#3 continued and #6).

 Pick a date or deadline

-I’ve also got a giant dry-erase calendar for 2018 so I can plot in my workshops, tours and personal travel for that year.
-2019 is a sketch on a piece of paper right now as well.
-So think ahead and start making plans and making steps toward something on your list now.
+I’ve also got a giant dry-erase calendar for the year so I can plot in my workshops, tours, and personal travel for that year.
+So think ahead and start making plans and taking steps toward something on your list now.
 If you do not pick dates and plan it, then it will never happen.
 “Someday” isn’t on the calendar.

 If your list item is something you want to accomplish, give yourself a target completion date.
 We all work better with a deadline and as it gets closer to that date you’ll work harder towards achieving your goal.